Currently Documented Edition Signature and Seal Markings:

 Office of the President Doshisha University 1936 Kyoto, Japan

-In black ink at top left within the design area:
+In black ink at top left within the design area of the print:

 SEASON’S GREETINGS FROM THE MORIKAWAS 1936